akarthik10/akarthik10.github.io/personal-projects.md

 * **_Save to Google Drive_** is an extension for Mozilla Firefox using which you can save files that you find on the web directly to your Google Drive account - no need to download and upload it again.
 This can also detect all the images in a web page and batch-save them to your Google Drive account.
 [Learn more](https://github.com/akarthik10/save_to_google_drive)

-* **_PHP for GAE_** Before Google introduced as an officially supported language for Google App Engine, I wrote a wrapper around GAE SDK to allow run PHP using Quercus.
+* **_PHP for Google App Engine_** is what I worked on before Google introduced PHP as an officially supported language for the Google App Engine.
+This a wrapper around GAE SDK to allow running PHP using Quercus, which uses Java under the hood.
 [Learn more](https://github.com/akarthik10/gae-php)